Logiqx/gpx-ideas/docs/xmlschemas/tpx/1/0/README.md

 The accuracy estimates have been named concisely (e.g. `<hacc>` and `<vacc>`) and use entirely lower case names for consistency with the GPX schema, much like the elements `<hdop>`, `<vdop>`, and `<pdop>` in GPX 1.0 and 1.1.

 Note: The term "accuracy" has been chosen over "error" because it is used by the [Android](https://developer.android.com/reference/android/location/Location) and [Apple](https://developer.apple.com/documentation/corelocation/cllocation) APIs, plus notable GPS / GNSS chipset manufacturers such as u-blox.
 Although some chipset manufacturers use the word "error" those items essentially represent the same thing.
-It typically represents RMS, 1-sigma or 68% confidence, sometimes 3-sigma or 99.7% confidence.
+It represents RMS, 1-sigma or 68% confidence.